NestCVNestCV

 Stop sabotaging your job search.
 Learn the 15 most common resume mistakes that get applications rejected – and exactly how to fix each one.

 Your resume might look fine to you – but hiring managers and ATS systems see different problems.
 According to a 2024 CareerBuilder survey, 75% of qualified candidates are rejected due to resume mistakes.
+Understanding how to write a resume correctly means avoiding these pitfalls.
 Don't let avoidable errors cost you your dream job.

 Mistake #1: Typos and Grammar Errors